eliasubz/RC-Car/ReadMe.md

 # Raspberry Pi controlled Car (Embedded Systems)
-Python modules to control a robot car that is accelerated by 2 motors.The main logic is in Pi_Car.py and lets you use two modes; following a tape on the flor and manually controlling the car, all while adjusting the distance to any obstacles in front.
+Python modules to control a robot car that is accelerated by 2 motors.
+The main logic is in Pi_Car.py and lets you use two modes; following a tape on the flor and manually controlling the car, all while adjusting the distance to any obstacles in front.